Special Advisor to the Governor for Agriculture

 Boots Hetherington was appointed as the Special Advisor to the Governor for Agriculture.
-He is the ambassador for Governor Corbett on issues facing rural communities, the agriculture industry and state/federal agriculture partnerships.
+He is the ambassador for Governor Wolf on issues facing rural communities, the agriculture industry and state/federal agriculture partnerships.
 Boots also administers the fair fund.
-In addition, he works on special projects assigned by the governor and Secretary of Agriculture George Greig.
+In addition, he works on special projects assigned by the governor and Secretary of Agriculture Russell Redding.

 Boots graduated from Penn State in 1975 with a degree in engineering.
 After a six year career in manufacturing management in the Charmin Paper Division of Procter and Gamble, he returned to his roots of full time farming.

 Throughout his career in production agriculture, Boots has served in many leadership roles.
 He is board member and past chairperson of the Pennsylvania Vegetable Growers Association as well as a member and past chairperson of the Schuylkill County Conservation District.
 He is a former member of the Penn State University Board of Trustees and a board member of the Pennsylvania Master Farmers Association.
 He was appointed to the Pennsylvania USDA Farm Agency Service State Committee under President George W. Bush and is an active member of both the Pennsylvania Farm Bureau and Pennsylvania Grange.

 On the local level, Boots serves Union Township as an auditor and member of the Union Township Ag Security Area Board.
 He is a member of the trustee board and adult choir member of the local United Methodist Church.